ADAPT: An Autonomous Forklift for Construction Site Operation

 Motion planning and control ensure task feasibility, forming an adaptive feedback loop for execution.
 In the context of vehicles, motion planning must account for non-holonomic constraints such as limited turning radii and restricted maneuverability~\cite{Sahoo.2023, NonHolonomic2006}.
 One such constraint arises from the articulation of the center, a common feature in heavy-duty vehicles, which significantly influences the kinematic behavior.

-Various approaches have been developed to address these challenges.
+Recent literature has addressed these challenges through comprehensive surveys that categorize hierarchical and end-to-end planning approaches and analyze terrain-dependent constraints and cost functions \cite{wang2024b}.
 A Goal-Directed Rapidly exploring Random Tree (RRT) with multi-step refinement has been proposed for articulated construction machines~\cite{Tong.2019}.
 Similarly, an extended Reeds-Sheep algorithm has been applied to wheel loader path planning~\cite{Alshaer.2013}.
 A modified bug-like algorithm, integrated with Model Predictive Control (MPC) to ensure smoother trajectory execution, was proposed in~\cite{Nayl.2015}.
 Additionally, offline motion primitive generation and online receding-horizon planning have been successfully applied to tree harvester vehicles~\cite{Hu.}.
 Application-focused path planning for yard automation was proposed in~\cite{belov.2021}.

-For tracking and control, a variant of the pure-pursuit method for the tracking of the path of articulated vehicles was introduced in~\cite{Hu.}.
-Another tracking controller was specifically developed for articulated drum rollers that navigate construction sites~\cite{bian2017kinematics}.
+For tracking and control, a variant of the pure-pursuit method for articulated vehicles was introduced in~\cite{Hu.}.
+An alternative approach using iterative learning control in a feedback linearized space has been validated in large-scale field experiments with center-articulated mining vehicles~\cite{Dekker2019}.
+Another tracking controller was specifically developed for articulated drum rollers navigating construction sites~\cite{bian2017kinematics}.

 Our navigation approach employs the well-established Hybrid A* planner with a Reeds-Shepp configuration~\cite{Dolgov.2010} by introducing an analytic conversion between car-like and articulated vehicles for constant curvature driving.
 This path planning is complemented by a Lyapunov-based path tracking controller similar to~\cite{bian2017kinematics}.